-2001 New housing support services established in Bath and surrounding rural areas.
+New housing support services for those with drug and alcohol problems established in Bath and surrounding rural areas.

-2005 DHI becomes the leading provider of drug and alcohol treatment services (including services for families and carers of drug users) in South Gloucestershire.
+DHI becomes the leading provider of drug and alcohol treatment services (including services for families and carers of drug users) in South Gloucestershire.
 Champney’s House, a supported housing project, opens in Frome.
-Funding from ‘Volunteering England’ allows DHI to offer service users the opportunity to engage in volunteering, and findings from DHI’s first major research project are presented at the International Reduction of Drug Related Harm Conference in Belfast.
+Findings from DHI’s first major research project are presented at the International Reduction of Drug Related Harm Conference in Belfast.

-2006 DHI CEO Rosie Phillips receives a ‘Women Who Make a Difference’ award from B&NES Council.
-A Mobile Needle Exchange service is set up in South Gloucestershie, and the Community 4 Consortium is formed in partnership with Westlea Housing Association, Splitz and Alabare in Wiltshire to provide supported housing services across the county.
+DHI CEO Rosie Phillips receives a ‘Women Who Make a Difference’ award from B&NES Council.
+A Mobile Needle Exchange service is set up in South Gloucestershire, and the Community 4 Consortium is formed in partnership with Westlea Housing Association, Splitz and Alabare in Wiltshire to provide a generic supported housing service across the county.

-2009 DHI win the Red Cross Excellence award for the innovative work of the Harm Reduction team.
+DHI win the Red Cross Excellence award for innovative work of the Harm Reduction team.
 A new ‘social prescribing’ service is set up in partnership with The Orchard Medical Centre in South Gloucestershire, alongside a new Brokerage and Information service.
+DHI service users win a Gold Award for the allotment.
 DHI celebrates its tenth anniversary.